Oil States International, Inc. (OIS) Shares Plummet Below 1-Year High - News Heater

 Conclusion

-In a nutshell, Oil States International, Inc. (OIS) has experienced a bad performance in recent times.
-The stock has received mixed “buy” and “hold” ratings from analysts.
+To wrap up, the performance of Oil States International, Inc. (OIS) has been bad in recent times.
+The stock has received a mixed of “buy” and “hold” ratings from analysts.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.